This quick tutorial shows you how to log out of WordPress.

 You can edit the time interval and add your own custom message to suit your needs …

 Logged out users will be redirected to your login page and the custom message will appear to idle users above the login box …

 (Custom message to logged out users)

-This plugin helps to avoid confusion and eliminates the “2-click” logout process by installing a “Log Out” link right on the toolbar, making the logout link visible and allowing you to log off WordPress with just “one” click …
+WP One Click Logout helps to avoid confusion and improves the “2-click” WordPress logout process by installing a “Log Out” link right on the toolbar, making the log out link visible and allowing users to log out of WordPress with just “1” click …

-For more information about this plugin, go here: WP One Click Logout – One-Click Logout Plugin For WordPress
+To download the plugin, go here: WP One Click Logout – Logout Plugin For WordPress

-This allows users to log out immediately after viewing the private content.
+This allows users to log out immediately after viewing private content.
 You can also add an optional alert message informing users they have logged out …

-This plugin replaces the default WordPress meta widget with a custom widget that displays either a “login” or “logout” link and additional information depending on whether your user is logged into your site or not …
+Protected Posts Logout Button replaces the default WordPress meta widget with a custom widget that displays either a “login” or “logout” link and additional information depending on whether your users are logged into your site or not …

 Hopefully, you have found this tutorial on how to log out of WordPress useful.